Post

 Are Football Players Game Theorists?
 Scoring the Perfect Penalty, with Ben Lyttleton (2022, November 22).
 In Game Changers: The Game Theory Podcast.

 Week 6.
-The Hawk-Dove Game and the Emergence of Rights
+The Hawk-Dove Game and Property Rights

 June 2, 2025